Use traditional real estate methods in addition to digital marketing

 Whatever methods you choose to contact motivated sellers, be consistent.

-Create a system for contacting these owners that offers something unusual and valuable to them.
+Create a system for contacting these owners that offer something unusual and valuable to them.
 Then continue to reach out with additional information from time to time.

 Traditional marketing, such as direct mail, might not produce immediate results; but added to other media, online marketing and interactions, it can supplement your current plans and provide a steady stream of prospects.